zxynj/zxynj-personal-website/content/post/explain_xgboost_algorithm_by_manually_calculating_a_binary_classification_problem_wb.md

 {{< figure library="1" src="xgboost tree plot.png" title="Tree Plot using Xgboost library" >}}

-The Gain is same as our Gain formula but without $\frac{1}{2}$.
+Gain is same as our Gain formula but without $\frac{1}{2}$.

-The Cover is the sum of hesssian in that node as mentioned earlier.
+Cover is the sum of hesssians in that node as mentioned earlier.

-The Value is the leaf score in that leaf.
+Value is the leaf score in that leaf.

 Now let's manually perform the xgboost.
 We first initiate the estimated success probability as 0.5.
 It will only be updated when a tree is finished not at each node in the tree.
 Then we calculate and report the Gain, node Cover, child node Cover, leaf score and leaf success probability if a split is allowed.
 Since all of our predictors are binary, I will assign the predictor = 0 as the left child node and the predictor = 1 as the right child node.